tgen/jetstream/docs/pipelines.md

 # Pipelines

-Pipelines that require several template files and supporting data should be organized into a pipeline directory.
-This directory needs to include the template files and also a manifest file: `pipeline.yaml` to describe the contents.
+Pipelines are a method for packaging Jetstream templates in order to stay
+organized and improve usability.
+Pipelines encourage programming best-practices like documenation, modularization, and versioning.

-Pipelines can be used with most Jestream commands with the `-p/--pipeline` option.
-If pipeline is located in the searchpath for Jetstream pipelines (user home directory by default), then the pipeline can be run by name with the `jetstream pipelines <name>` command.
-Multiple versions of the same pipeline can also be installed and referenced with:
+Jetstream pipelines are directories with a pipeline manifest file.
+To be considered a pipeline, the directory needs to include the workflow templates and also a [manifest file](#pipeline-manifest-files): `pipeline.yaml`.
+The directory can also contain any supplementary files like documentation, reference data, binaries, scripts, etc. Pipelines located in the [searchpath](#pipeline-searchpath-lookup), can be run by name with the `jetstream pipelines <name>` command.
+Pipelines can also be used with many other Jestream commands via the `-p/--pipeline` option.
+Multiple versions of the same pipeline can also be installed and referenced with: `jetstream pipelines
-`jetstream pipelines <name>@<version>`.
+<name>@<version>`.

 Here is an example of the directory tree for a `hello_world` pipeline.
 The contents of each file are also shown below: